-- Students who do not register for three consecutive terms are considered inactive if not registered by the add-drop deadline of the third term. - As an example, if a student does not register for fall and spring, the student is considered inactive if not registered by the add-drop period for the subsequent summer term. - Inactive students must re-apply via SOPHAS if they wish to re-register.
-Contact the Director of the Epidemiology Student Services for more information on how to reobtain active student status.
+- Students who do not register for three consecutive terms are considered inactive if not registered by the add-drop deadline of the third term. - As an example, if a student does not register for fall and spring, the student is considered inactive if not registered by the add-drop deadline for the subsequent summer term. - Inactive students must re-apply via SOPHAS if they wish to re-register.
+Contact the Director of the Epidemiology Student Services for more information on how to reestablish active student status. - One leave of absence may be granted to a student.
+A one-year leave is available to master's degree students.